LabsVelns/Deep-Learning-Projects/Video Enhancing ESRGAN/README.md

 7. Iterating over a training dataset and optimizing the model to reduce the perceptual loss.
 8. Testing the model by generating super-resolution images using an unseen dataset (see `test_video_finetune.py`).

+This repository contains a Streamlit web app that allows users to upload videos and process them with the ESRGAN video super-resolution model.
+The app is built using Python, Streamlit, and the ESRGAN model.

+## How to use the app

+To use the app, follow these steps:

+1. Clone the repository to your local machine.
+2. Install the required dependencies by running `pip install -r requirements.txt`.
+3. Start the app by running `streamlit run deploy.py`.
+4. Upload a video to the app.
+5. Click the "Submit" button to process the video.
+6. The processed video will be downloaded to your computer.

+## Code explanation

+The code for the app is divided into three files:

+* `Architecture.py`: This file contains the definition of the ESRGAN model.
+* `Blocks.py`: This file contains the definition of the building blocks used in the ESRGAN model.
+* `deploy.py`: This file contains the code for the Streamlit app.
+* `SidebySide.py`: This file contains the code that combines input and output video and presents on Streamlit.
+* `Test & Train`: These files contain the code responsible for the training and testing of our model, one of which (`test.py`) is called in `deploy.py`

+The `deploy.py` file is the entry point of the app.
+It imports the necessary libraries, defines the layout of the app, and handles the user input.

+The `Architecture.py` file contains the definition of the ESRGAN model.
+The model is a convolutional neural network (CNN) that takes a low-resolution video frame as input and produces a high-resolution video frame as output.
+The model is based on the Residual Dense Block (RDB) architecture, a type of CNN specifically designed for image super-resolution.

+The `Blocks.py` file contains the definition of the building blocks used in the ESRGAN model.
+These building blocks include convolutional layers, pooling layers, and activation functions.

+## Conclusion

+This app demonstrates how to use the ESRGAN model to perform video super-resolution.
+The app is easy to use and can be used to process videos of any size or resolution.